 You know you’re a speech therapist when…

 - You can give at least ten examples of a sound in all positions of words on the fly.

-- You have to cover your ears at the playground or a birthday party.
+- covering your ears at the playground or a birthday party is a necessity.

-- You can’t help but notice the visiting pastor lisps.
+- You can’t help but notice the visiting pastor’s lisps.

 - When your children give you referrals from their classes or comment on how they can speak a second language, what is that, esophageal speech!
-When asked if they wanted to follow in my footsteps, one said: “no, I want to be something that isn’t so hard to say.”
+I have been asked if they wanted to follow in my footsteps, one said: “no, I want to be something that isn’t so hard to say.”
 I guess the speech-language pathologist was a mouthful for a then 6-year-old.

 - When you watch an actor playing an American role but hear something off in the vowels (my kids love when I do this, especially when I am right…not)